Through the Blue

 WHY NORTH EVIA?

-Various reasons may continue to bring you to North Evia: It’s a gateway to the Sporades (Skiathos, Skopelos and Alonissos) from Mantoudi’s port, the evergreen road to which was untouched by the fires.
-You might also be on a healing pilgrimage to Prokopi, also unharmed after a freak shower of rain uncannily occured after believers gathered at its church to intercede for a miracle.
-Limni and Agia Anna may have lost their trees, but their endless sea views are still a scene of beauty.
-And then there’s Edipsos – with its thermal springs and a renowned spa hotel – which escaped unscathed.
+Various reasons may continue to bring you to North Evia: It’s a gateway to the Sporades (Skiathos, Skopelos and Alonissos) from Mantoudi’s new port.
+You might also be on a healing pilgrimage to Prokopi, also unharmed after a freak rain shower uncannily occurred after believers gathered at its church to intercede for a miracle.
+Seaside Limni—arguably northern Evia’s prettiest village—continues to charm with its elegant waterfront, while Agia Anna’s sweeping sea views remain as captivating as ever despite the loss of its surrounding forest.
+And then there’s Edipsos, whose famous thermal springs and historic spa hotels emerged unscathed.

 FIRST STOP: CHALKIDA